Rakhyvel/Erovra/requests.md

 	- Sound effects
 - Death animation, ghost out and drain color
 - Particles
+	- Steam and bubbles for ships
+	- Dust around upgrading buildings
+	- Fire when things like ships are about to die
+	- Splashes when artillery shells/bombs hit water
+	- Explosions when artillery shells/bombs hit land

 ### Update 1.3:
 #### Gamemodes
+- Capture the flag
+- Campaign

 ### Update 2.0:
 #### Multiplayer